awesomeahi95/se-challenge-payroll/README.md

 - What design decisions did I make when designing your models/entities?
     * I expanded the original time report CSV table structure with a ```report_id``` that I extracted from the CSV name as well as a incremented index.
+    * I used SQLite as it requires no installation or configuration, to keep the app lite
+    * I stuck with the unviersal company practice of keeping the ```employee_id``` as a String as opposed to an Integer which might traditionally be used for a number numerical index

 - How did I separate any concerns in my application?